Drawing, doodling, painting, art journaling, sewing and crochet are just some of my favorite things to do.

 Make two panels of four pillows and one panel of two pillows.

-Take care because it is difficult to sew through the spine and find the tiny holes in the paper.
+- Note: take care because it is difficult to sew through the spine and find tiny holes in the paper.
 It becomes easier, the more you do.

 It's mostly done.
 Hooray!
 Now you can add finishing touches as you please.
 On this black and white journal, I glued in a 'zendoodle' in the shape of an 'S' for the recipient's initial.
 You can add buttons to the front for added interest.
 I also sewed small silver bells along the spine and made a braided black cord to close the journal.

 Chitrangada Sharan from New Delhi, India on July 23, 2020: